Dynamical systems analysis of an Einstein-Cartan ekpyrotic nonsingular bounce cosmology: Implications and discussion

 \subsection{Entropy and early structure}

 Entropy production across cycles remains the main conceptual obstacle for any cyclic cosmology.
-The classic Tolman arguments show that for ordinary matter and radiation, entropy generically increases from cycle to cycle, so an exactly periodic, thermodynamically eternal sequence of cycles is incompatible with standard thermodynamics unless some entropy-dilution or reset mechanism operates~\cite{Tolman1931Periodic,Tolman1931Entropy}.
+The classic Tolman arguments show that for ordinary matter and radiation, entropy generically increases from cycle to cycle.
+Therefore, an exactly periodic, thermodynamically eternal sequence of cycles is incompatible with standard thermodynamics unless some entropy-dilution or reset mechanism operates~\cite{Tolman1931Periodic,Tolman1931Entropy}.
 At the homogeneous level considered here, the Einstein--Cartan bounce is nonsingular and conservative: it modifies the high-density Friedmann equations via the spin--torsion term but does not introduce explicit dissipation or entropy sinks.
 This removes curvature singularities but does not by itself regulate the total entropy budget.
-Realistic evolution involves black-hole formation and evaporation, particle production, and other irreversible channels, any of which have been proposed as possible ways to dilute or reset entropy, but none of these mechanisms are modeled here.
-The ECEM background studied here should be viewed as a single-bounce template.
+Realistic evolution involves black-hole formation and evaporation, particle production, and other irreversible channels.
+Some of these channels have been proposed as possible ways to dilute or reset entropy, but none are modeled here.
+The ECEM background solutions shown here should be viewed as homogeneous templates (including both a $k=0$ single-bounce benchmark and a $k=+1$ cyclic benchmark), not as a complete thermodynamic model of an eternal cyclic universe.
 If one attempts to embed this type of background in a truly cyclic cosmology, a viable construction would require a microphysical scenario that tracks entropy flow cycle by cycle.

 Similarly, claims of unusually early massive galaxies or rapid structure formation motivate nonstandard expansion histories, but they remain under debate due to selection effects and modeling systematics.
 The work here is restricted to the homogeneous background and does not evolve perturbations.
 Questions about the transfer of scalar and tensor modes through the torsion-driven bounce, the resulting power spectra, or any impact on very high-redshift structure and large-scale anomalies are deferred to future work.